 To Book an Appointment

-The removal of a tooth (known as an extraction), is sometimes the only option that’s possible when faced with a badly decayed tooth.
-When we can, we try to salvage a tooth with a filling, crown, or other restorative treatment, but in times when the tooth is in such bad condition that it can’t be repaired, then a tooth extraction procedure is necessary to avoid infection and more serious dental and health issues down the road.
+The removal of a tooth (known as an extraction), is sometimes the only option that’s possible when faced with a severely decayed or damaged tooth.
+Whenever we can, we will try to save a tooth with a filling, crown, or other restorative treatment, but in times when the tooth is in such bad condition that it can’t be repaired, then a tooth extraction procedure is necessary to avoid infection and more serious dental and health issues down the road.

-When decay has reached down into the tooth or if an infection has destroyed a large portion of bone, an extraction is often necessary to prevent the decay and infection from spreading to nearby teeth and bone structures.
-A patient may have an impacted tooth or crowded teeth can cause a number of issues, including pain and inflammation.
-They are also more difficult to clean which can lead to decay and infection more easily.
+When decay has reached down into the root of a tooth or if an infection has destroyed a large portion of bone around a tooth, a tooth extraction is often necessary to prevent the decay and infection from spreading to nearby teeth and bone structures.
+A patient may have an impacted tooth or crowded teeth that can cause a number of issues, including severe pain and inflammation.
+Crowded teeth are also more difficult to clean which increases the risk of tooth decay and infection.

-Through X-rays and our specialized diagnostic methods, our Kanata dentists and Kemptville dentists can determine if the tooth can be preserved or if it needs to be removed.
-In other cases, such as extreme tooth decay, damage, or injury, this can also impact the structure and stability of a tooth is severely compromised, tooth extraction is the only solution to treat the issue and keep it from spreading to surrounding teeth, gum tissue and bone structures.
+Through X-rays and our specialized diagnostic methods, our Kanata dentists and Kemptville dentists can determine if a tooth can be preserved or if it needs to be removed.
+In cases such as extreme tooth decay, damage, or injury where the structure and stability of a tooth is severely compromised, tooth extraction is the only solution to treat the issue and keep it from spreading to surrounding teeth, gum tissue and bone structures.
 That being said, Kemptville tooth extractions are always a last resort.
 Before we decide, our team considers all relevant treatment options to see if we can preserve the tooth instead.

 DO YOU REQUIRE

 Emergency Dental Services?

 Our clinics offer same-day appointments for your emergencies.
 If you need a dentist to help you in a crisis, please do not hesitate — call us right away!